 It is more important than ever for people to be equipped with tools to navigate the increasingly polarised and potentially misleading content they encounter online.
 This is especially true for young people, who rely heavily on social media for information.

-With support of the Swedish Postcode Foundation, Free Press Unlimited launched the research project Keeping It Real.
+Free Press Unlimited launched the research project Keeping It Real.
 Together with experts, we investigated how seven groups of 13 and 14-year-olds with different socioeconomic backgrounds and nationalities engage with information they encounter on social media.

 “If we want to better support the critical media and information literacy skills of young people, it is vital that we understand their current behaviour and attitude towards the information they encounter online,” says lead researcher Tim Schoot Uiterkamp.
 “This means understanding in which situations they are already critical towards a post or other piece of information they see on social media, but also what makes them care or not about whether the information they see is reliable.”